mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 {% include image.html file="time-comparison.jpg" alt="Screenshot of Abi H's Upwork profile" max_width="715px" img_link="true" fig_caption="Upwork profile for &quot;Abi H.&quot;, with identical text to &quot;Lizzie R.&quot;" %}

-I didn't know what time zone that was offhand, but I was sure it wasn't Nevada, where Lizzie claimed that she lived.
-I checked a time zone converter to find out how 6:15 PM translates to the time in Kenya.
+What time zone could that be?
+Perhaps, Kenya.
 Sure enough...

-{% include image.html file="utc-to-nairobi.png" alt="Screenshot of Abi H's Upwork profile" max_width="758px" img_link="true" fig_caption="Upwork profile for &quot;Abi H.&quot;, with identical text to &quot;Lizzie R.&quot;" %}
+{% include image.html file="utc-to-nairobi.png" alt="6:15 PM UTC matching 9:15 PM in Nairobi, Kenya" max_width="758px" img_link="true" %}

-# Why even do this?

-The strangest part is that Lizzie/Grace uploaded.
-She even watched it upload screenshots of her work.

-I actually don't like Work Diary.
-I don't require it for freelancers I hire on Upwork.
-She could have just entered her hours and I wouldn't have known the difference.
-I don't require Work Diary.

-I would have recognized that she wasn't a native English speaker but I would have probably just paid the $50 because I couldn't prove it.

 # How did she write a good profile?

 How did she write her profile so well?
 I Googled the text and realized she stitched together the content from two different Australian writers.
-Most of the text comes from this [woman's LinkedIn](https://www.linkedin.com/in/laraflanagan/) and the intro comes from [another freelancer](https://www.upwork.com/o/profiles/users/_~017434da88fc78860a/) right from Upwork.
+One was [a profile on LinkedIn](https://www.linkedin.com/in/laraflanagan/).
+She stole the other one from [another freelancer](https://www.upwork.com/o/profiles/users/_~017434da88fc78860a/) right from Upwork.

 {% include image.html file="profile-stitching.png" alt="Screenshot of demo app landing page" max_width="800px" class="img-border" img_link="true" fig_caption="" %}

+# Is this a trick?

+The fraud seemed so bumbling and obvious that I feared I was falling for a deeper trick.
+In movies with con-men, there's always a part where they let the victim *think* that they've uncovered the fraud.
+But in so doing, the victim lets their guard down and leaves themselves vulnerable to the *actual* con.
+Was Lizzie trying to get caught so that she could trick me at another level?

+{% include image.html file="oceans-eleven.jpg" alt="Screenshot of demo app landing page" max_width="800px" class="img-border" img_link="true" %}

 # How did Upwork miss this?

-Upwork forces the freelancer to install such invasive spyware, yet it fails to pick up on many signals that should be
+Upwork forces freelancers to install invasive spyware, yet it fails to pick up on many signals that should have been be huge red flags:

 * Two users are using the same computer and IP but claim to be in cities 2,000 miles apart.
 * Two users have exactly identical profiles.
 * Large sections of a new user's profile are plagiarized from a more established user on the same platform.
 * Both users claim to live in the US but have their clocks set to Nairobi time and likely have Kenyan IP addresses.

-I'll reserve a bit of judgment because I used to work on a fraud-detection team at Google, so I'm familiar with outsiders saying, "Why can't you just look for X," when the true reason is that there are non-obvious cases where X is a false positive.
-That said, it *really* seems like there were tons of clues here that Upwork should have caught.

-But the more likely solution is that Upwork cares more about empowering micromanagers to ding their freelancers for not typing enough keystrokes.

 # Reporting the fraud to Upwork

 I closed the contract and reported the fraud to Upwork.
-Two days later, I received this response:
+Two days later, Upwork customer support responded:

 >Based on your report, I have examined the account and taken action as defined in our Terms of Service.
 In order to protect the confidentiality of all of our members’ accounts, I won’t be able to report back with the outcome of our investigation.

 It has been two weeks since I reported the fraud, and Upwork still shows both profiles as active.
 The "Abi H" profile switched to private a few days after I filed the report, but both profiles still accept job offers.

+I disputed the hours, so Upwork refunded me the $50 that she tried to bill me.

 I warned other clients about Lizzie in the post-job feedback.
 I kept it objective and factual.
 I said that Work Diary revealed that Lizzie billed me for unrelated work and that she was operating multiple Upwork profiles.
 Curiously, Upwork shows my feedback as "No feedback given":